AdobeDocs/journey-optimizer.it-IT/help/using/orchestrated/activities/channels.md

 <!--
 ## Examples {#cross-channel-workflow-sample}

-Here is a cross-channel orchestrated campaign example with a segmentation and two deliveries.
-The orchestrated campaign targets all customers who live in Paris and who are interested in coffee machines.
+Here is a cross-channel Orchestrated campaign example with a segmentation and two deliveries.
+The Orchestrated campaign targets all customers who live in Paris and who are interested in coffee machines.
 Among this population, an email is sent to the regular customers and an SMS is sent to the VIP clients.

 ![](../assets/workflow-channel-example.png)